 The courses in the program may be taken in any order but it is recommended that the four core courses are completed first, followed by the four elective courses.

-With approval of the Program Coordinator, students with an average mark of 65% or higher in four courses may complete a 12-UOC research project in lieu of two elective courses.
+With approval of the Program Coordinator, students who obtain a distinction average or better in four courses may complete a 12 UOC research project in lieu of two elective courses.
 The project is recommended for those with a strong interest in pursuing original research in a particular area or intending to undertake a higher-level research qualification.

 With the approval of the Program Coordinator, students may take up to two elective courses (12 UOC) from other coursework programs.

-The research project can be completed within one session through enrolment in ZEIT8297 Project Report - Systems Engineering (F/T) or spread across two sessions through enrolment in ZEIT8296 Project Report - Systems Engineering (P/T).
+The research project can be completed within one session through enrolment in ZEIT8297 Project Report - Systems Engineering (F/T) or ZHSS8401 Research Project International and Political Studies (Full Year).
+The research project can be spread across two sessions through enrolment in ZEIT8296 Project Report - Systems Engineering (P/T) or ZHSS8400 Research Project: IPS Single Session.
 Completion of either course results in the achievement of 12 UOC.